Hartwell iPad Screen

 Hartwell Simulation: Hartwell Simulation System

-Michael explains, “We’re here to enable medical experts by giving them the necessary tools.
+Michael explains, “We enable medical experts by giving them the necessary tools.
 We can modify an existing device or make one from scratch.
-Often, we’re bridging the gap between the devices delivered by medical companies and the diverse needs of our patients.”
+Often, we’re bridging the gap between medical company devices and the diverse needs of our patients.”

 The importance of realistic clinical simulations

-In 2014, Michael met anaesthetist Dr Dan Hartwell.
-He says, “Dan needed some help to run simulations within the hospital working environment.”
-Simulations can be run in dedicated centres or in situ in hospitals.
-Michael points out simulation centres are great for working on teamwork and communication; however, they fall short when recreating technical problems.
-He explains, “The trouble with simulation centres is they use fake monitors, which aren’t the same as real monitors in surgery.
-It’s like training a pilot in a Boeing 747 and then chucking them in an Airbus.
+Simulations can be run in dedicated centres or in hospitals.
+Simulation centres are great for teamwork and communication; however, they fall short on recreating technical problems.
+Michael explains, “Simulation centres use fake monitors, which aren’t the same as real monitors in surgery.
+It’s like training a pilot in a Boeing 747, then chucking them in an Airbus.
 The flight controls are completely different.”

 However, calibrators aren’t designed to alter inputs dynamically.
 So, Dan was conducting simulations by adjusting pulse, respiration, and oxygen saturation on three different calibrators in front of him.
 Michael says, “We likened it to Dan being a DJ playing a set.
-He was doing a great job replicating a lifelike anaesthetic scenario, but it was very stressful, took a lot of set up, and was difficult for someone else to pick up and do.”
+He was doing a great job replicating a lifelike anaesthetic scenario, but it was stressful, took a lot of set up, and was difficult for someone else to do.”

 Taking their game-changing prototype to market